-9. MOSQUITO CONTROL PROCESS
+8 MOSQUITO CONTROL PROCESS

-Our process for control is predominately through scheduled inspections and routine work of known mosquito breeding sites in addition to Trapping numbers and species identified.
+Our process for control is predominately through scheduled inspections and routine work of known mosquito breeding sites in addition to trapping numbers and species identified.

-The first control measure will be larvicide, treatment of the water breeding area.
+The first control measure will be larvicide treatment of the water breeding area.
 Trap monitoring will be utilised to ensure the success and determine species numbers.
-Where the mosquito problem continues Barrier Treatment may occur, as this barrier treatment is new to Council this control needs to be measured through traps to ensure it is successful.

-Where the issue continues, Council may refer to the fogging parameters in Section 8.4.2 prior to continuing with fogging.
+Where the mosquito problem continues barrier treatment may occur, as this barrier treatment is new to Council this control needs to be measured through traps to ensure it is successful.
+Where the issue continues, Council may refer to the fogging parameters in the previous section prior to fogging.

-10. EMERGENCY RESPONSE
+9 EMERGENCY RESPONSE